mcrespoae/tempit/README.md

 ## Recursive functions

 Measuring the execution time of recursive functions using decorators can be challenging due to potential verbosity in the output.
-This package offers an automatic recursion detection feature, but it is strongly recommended to use the [encapsulating the recursive function](#encapsulating-the-recursive-function) solution for cleaner, more precise and safer results.
+This package offers an automatic recursion detection feature, but it is strongly recommended to use the [encapsulating the recursive function](#encapsulating-the-recursive-function) solution for cleaner, more precise, and safer results.

 ### Using the auto recursion feature